 There is promise of more collaboration to come.
-BT said the Azure Sentinel hook-up was the “first in a series” of managed security services that it will offer to support Microsoft’s cloud-based applications.
-More details are expected later in 2020.
+BT said the Azure Sentinel hook‑up was the “first in a series” of managed security services that it will offer to support Microsoft’s cloud‑based applications.
+More details are promised later in 2020.

 Guarding the guards

 Azure Sentinel is Microsoft’s cloud-native play in the security information and event management (SIEM) market.
-SIEM software products are designed to gather information from different sources, such as operation systems, applications, and different databases.
+SIEM software products are designed to gather information from different sources, such as operation systems, applications, and databases.
 The large quantities of data are then constantly analysed for anomalies and any other signs of a security incident.
-As part of the Microsoft Azure cloud computing platform, Azure Sentinel differentiates from other SIEM products in that it is integrated with Office 365 and other Azure offerings.
+As part of Microsoft’s Azure cloud computing platform, Azure Sentinel differentiates from other SIEM products in that it is integrated with Office 365 and other Azure offerings.

 BT’s role is to provide a managed service for both Azure Sentinel’s SIEM product and its security orchestration automated response solution.
 The service includes alert detection, threat visibility, and threat response.
 Protection of this sort is evidently enabled by combining data from the Azure Sentinel workspace with BT’s “own expertise and extensive threat intelligence gained from protecting one of the world’s largest global networks”.
 BT’s 16 Security Operations Centres are tasked with monitoring data “ingested” into a customer’s Azure Sentinel workspace.

 BT Security Advisory Services is on hand to offer “expert guidance” to help organisations get to grips with cybersecurity requirements.

 We’re pals, we are